-For over 75 years, ACGIH® has been considered a well-respected organization by individuals in the industrial hygiene and occupational and environmental health and safety industry.
+For nearly 80 years, ACGIH® has been considered a well-respected organization by individuals in the industrial hygiene and occupational and environmental health and safety industry.
 What began as a limited membership base has grown to the all-encompassing Voting Member category of today.
 During this time, ACGIH® has grown and expanded without losing sight of its original goal – to encourage the interchange of experience among industrial hygiene workers and to collect and make accessible such information and data as might be of aid to them in the proper fulfillment of their duties.
 This original goal is reflected in both our current mission – the advancement of occupational and environmental health – and in our tagline: Defining the Science of Occupational and Environmental Health.

 The independent National Conference of Governmental Industrial Hygienists (NCGIH) convened on June 27, 1938, in Washington, D.C.
 Representatives to the conference included 76 members, representing 24 states, three cities, one university, the U.S. Public Health Service, the U.S. Bureau of Mines, and the Tennessee Valley Authority.
 This meeting was the culmination of concerted efforts by John J. Bloomfield and Royd S. Sayers.